Teradata/developer-resources/quickstarts/manage-data/use-dagster-with-teradata-vantage.md

 ### 3. Drop a Database (`drop_database`)

-This operation drops one or more databases from Teradata VantageCloud Lake.
+This operation drops one or more databases from Teradata Vantage.

 **Args:**
 - `databases` (Union[str, Sequence[str]]) – Database name or list of database names to drop.

 ### 4. Drop a Table (`drop_table`)

-This operation drops one or more tables from Teradata VantageCloud Lake.
+This operation drops one or more tables from Teradata Vantage.

 **Args:**
 - `tables` (Union[str, Sequence[str]]) – Table name or list of table names to drop.